MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 69 - Chapter 3 - The Scream - Drowzee is arrested.md

 * * *

-`Marill Normal`

-`Marill`: "The Exploration Team Federation has sent a message..."
+>The Exploration Team Federation has sent a message...

-`Marill Normal`
+>

-`Marill`: "`Hero Name`'s team was rewarded with an enlarged Treasure Bag!"
+>`Hero Name`'s team was rewarded with an enlarged Treasure Bag!

-`Marill Normal`
+>

-`Marill`: "You can now carry more items than you could before!"
+>You can now carry more items than you could before!

-`Marill Normal`
+>

-`Marill`: "Wait...
-There's one more message."
+>Wait...
+There's one more message.

 * * *

+>
 >The Special Episode "Bidoof's Wish" has been unlocked!
 >
 >To play a Special Episode, select it from the Episode List on the Top Menu.
 >
 >If you would like to play the Special Episode, save your adventure progress, and return to the Top Menu.

+* * *